jtp184/lil_blaster/README.md

 ## LIRC

+This gem tries for basic interoperability with the [Linux Infrared Remote Control](https://www.lirc.org/) project.
+You can search for remote configurations on the [LIRC Database](http://lirc-remotes.sourceforge.net/remotes-table.html), and copy them into the codexes directory right alongside codexes created with this gem.
+Currently supported are shift and space encoded, raw, and RCMM remote definitions.
+Many options, but not all are implemented, so feel free to open an [issue](https://github.com/jtp184/lil_blaster/issues/new) if you'd like to see a LIRC feature supported that currently isn't.

 ## CLI

 LilBlaster comes with a command line program to enable sending, receiving, identifying, and cataloging the IR transmissions from devices.